Overview

 Metronidazole is one of the prescription options to treat BV.
 It is available in the form of a pill or gel.

-- Dosage: Pill: 500 milligrams (mg) taken orally twice per day for 7 days
+• Pill: 500 milligrams (mg) taken orally twice per day for seven days

-Gel: 5 grams of gel is inserted into the vagina once a day for 5 days
+• Gel: 5 grams of gel is inserted into the vagina once a day for five days

-- Side effects: diarrhoea, nausea, vomiting, loss of appetite, headache, mouth or tongue irritation.
+Side effects: Diarrhea, nausea, vomiting, loss of appetite, headache, mouth or tongue irritation.

 Clindamycin

 Clindamycin is another option for treating BV.
-The antibiotic is available in the form of a pill, cream, or suppository.
-An ovule suppository is a form of a capsule that is inserted into the vagina.
+The antibiotic is available as a pill, cream, or suppository.
+An ovule suppository is a form of a capsule inserted into the vagina.

-Cream: 5 g of the cream is inserted into the vagina at bedtime for 7 days
+• Cream: 5 g of the cream is inserted into the vagina at bedtime for seven days

-Ovule suppositories: 100 mg is inserted into the vagina at bedtime for 3 days
+• Ovule suppositories: 100 mg is inserted into the vagina at bedtime for three days

 Tinidazole